willidad/wk-charts/tasks.md

 Fix: Elements moving in their position in the data cause an exception in d3

-scatter chart shows no color on shapes when brush is enabled (probably CSS problem, verify)
+Fix: scatter chart shows no color on shapes when brush is enabled (probably CSS problem, verify)

 Fix: column chart does not show tooltip correctly